LegendaryHog/Pentium/README.md

     ```
     ./<outfilename> <machinecodefile>
     ```
-    outfilename - extension *.out
+    outfilename - extension is *.out

-    machinecodefile - extension *.bin, must be result of runing of Assembler
+    machinecodefile - extension is *.bin, must be result of runing of Assembler

 - Pic